A Geriatrician’s Advice on Sleep Problems and Dementia

 - Abnormal movements or behaviors during sleep

-Based on the category of sleep problem, and the underlying causes that have been identified, the doctor should then be able to propose a plan for improving the sleep difficulties.
+It may be necessary to have a sleep breathing study done to test for sleep apnea.
+Based on the category of the sleep problem and the underlying causes that have been identified, the doctor should then be able to propose a plan for improving sleep difficulties.

 - Outdoor light or bright light therapy during the day.
-Bright outdoor light helps keep the circadian signals (the body’s inner clock) on track.
+Bright outdoor light helps keep the circadian signals on track.
 For seniors who can’t get outside for at least an hour per day, bright light therapy with a special lamp might help.
 A study found that bright light therapy in Alzheimer’s patients improved sleep.
+In addition, light therapy may aid patients who experience sundowning.

 - Optimize environmental cues for sleep.
 This means keeping the sleeping environment dark and quiet at night.
-This is especially important in nursing homes, which have sometimes been found to have staff active at night.
+This is especially important in nursing homes, which often have staff active at night.

 Medications and Sleep Problems in Dementia